Hora De Compartir Lyrics in English Natalia Lafourcade

 It's time to share lunch, it's time to breathe

-Walk, throwing red stones to the river
+To walk, throwing red stones into the river

-Time to discover if I want or not to cross
+Time to discover if I want to cross or not

 The line that is always everywhere